 We reserve the right to restrict the allocation of properties to certain groups of applicants or to make direct offers of accommodation to households waiting for re-housing in order to fulfil our homelessness duties and ensure timely move-on from temporary accommodation.

 Consequently those accepted as being owed the full statutory housing duty under Part VII of the Housing Act 1996 (as amended), will be given a period of 4 weeks from notification of acceptance within which to bid for properties through Kent Homechoice.
 If during the 4 weeks they have not been bidding appropriately for a property, administering staff may bid on their behalf for each suitable property that becomes available and may change bids when an applicant has applied for a property that they are ineligible for.
-If at the end of the 4 weeks they have not been successful for rehousing, one direct offer of accommodation may be made.
+If at the end of the 4 weeks they have not been successful for rehousing, one direct final offer of accommodation may be made.

 In either situation the offer of a suitable property will constitute as a nomination for the purposes of discharging the homeless duty.